Stuffed Mushrooms with Cashews - Keeping Our Brains Sharp & Hearts Happy

 * Anemia - Mushrooms are a great source of iron.

-Cashews are know to be:
+Cashews are known to be:

 * Abundant with vitamins - A, B1, B2, B3, B6, C, K.

-* Abundant with minerals - Magnesium, Iron, Selenium, Zinc,
+* Abundant with minerals - Magnesium, Iron, Selenium, Zinc, Calcium, Phosphorus.

 * Fatty acids - Omega 3, 9.

-All of which assist us in maintaining:
+All of which assist with:

 - Proper brain function.